 The most popular beach on the island is undoubtedly Descanso Beach, which is located just past the Casino on the other side of Avalon.
 There are also a few other beaches around Avalon that are worth visiting, including South Beach, Middle Beach and Step Beach.

 If you’re in the Two Harbors area, there are plenty of beaches here that are absolutely wonderful, as well.
 Harbor Sands has a number of facilities, however, there is also a great beach in front of the Two Harbors Campground.

 No matter where you find a good strip of sand to lay out your towel, you’re sure not to be disappointed in the quality of beaches on Catalina Island!

 If you’re planning more of a Catalina Island weekend trip rather than a day trip (as you can see, there are so many things to do that it’s impossible to cram them into the span of just one day!), then you’re going to need to find a great place to stay.
 If you’re wondering where to rest your head in Catalina, check out these options:

-Airbnb — If you’d rather have your own apartment, cottage, or even a private room in a local’s home during your stay in Catalina, then Airbnb is an excellent option for you.
-There are countless properties available on the island — including this quaint apartment in Avalon!
-Airbnb can give you more of a local’s perspective while staying in Catalina.
-Click here to browse the best Airbnbs in Catalina!
+Private Rental — If you’d rather have your own apartment or cottage during your stay in Catalina, then there are countless properties available on the island — including this beautiful villa in Avalon!
+Click here to browse the best private rentals in Catalina!